jaredly/j3/Roadmap.md

+# Namespaces / modules
+Ok so we're really doing modules, and toplevels will have module ID that they are attached to, and documents will have a module id that they represent.

+lolol I DOSed it with too high a fibonacci number. soooo this means:
+- I should definitely get evaluation running in a separate ... thread(?)
+- would be interesting to compile to go, and .. run it async for like macro resolution n stuff

 # lol how fast can I get glsl pipeline up and running
-like ... do I wait to self host it?
+like ... do I wait to self host it? naw might as well get it implemented in ts first work out the kinks

+# Completion thoughts
 Can I get compilation and stuff replacing selections?

 - [ ] Enter or Space, if there is something after the current thing, shouldn't produce a new blank after it. or if we're at the top level.

-- [ ] QUESTION should the /eval/ also auto-fill the autocomplete? that would be interesting.
+- [ ] QUESTION should the /eval/ also auto-fill the currently selected autocomplete item (ref)? that would be interesting.
   (in the same way that it applies pending text selection texts)

 - [ ] disallow duplicate names